 Oh, no kidding.
 “It’s all right.
 No one got hurt, and that’s the important thing, right?”

 He nods.
 Okay, Carrie, he’s calming down.
-Seal the deal, get him out of the suit before —
+Seal the deal and get him out of the suit before —

 A trio of police cruisers screams into the parking lot.
 The cars skid to a halt, and the drivers jump out.
 Please, please do not pull your guns and scream at the guy.